-In 2017 we started Number Sense Maths with the idea of developing the phonics equivalent for maths: a systematic and structured number fact teaching programme that would bring the rigour to teaching early calculation that phonics brings to teaching early reading.
-A key starting point was an article Clare wrote on achieving fluency in addition and subtraction facts for the NCETM Primary Magazine.
-This was based on her research and classroom observations over the last 10 years, including maths lesson observations in Shanghai.
+In 2017 we started writing a number facts programme with the idea of developing the phonics equivalent for maths: a systematic and structured number fact teaching programme that would free children from being reliant on counting in ones to calculate.
+A key starting point was an article Clare C wrote on achieving fluency in addition and subtraction facts for the NCETM Primary Magazine.
+This was based on her research and classroom observations over the previous 10 years, including maths lesson observations in Shanghai.

 There is a wealth of research evidence telling us about the mathematical development of young children.
-Our aim has been to use this understanding, along with our experience teaching maths and maths teachers, and parenting young children through KS1 and beyond, to develop a highly visual number facts teaching programme, led by content not technology, that is straightforward for teachers and parents, achieves results for children, and enables communication and engagement between schools and families.
-We believe Number Sense Maths does just that, providing all children with solid foundations for a lifelong enjoyment of maths and confidence with number.
+Our aim has been to use this understanding, along with our experience teaching maths and maths teachers, and parenting young children through KS1 and beyond, to develop highly visual teaching programmes, led by content not technology, that is straightforward for teachers and parents, achieves results for children, and enables communication and engagement between schools and families.

 In academic year 2018/19, we piloted our number fact teaching resources with 25 schools.
 Following a successful pilot we then extended the programme into a fully resourced scheme of work, and launched the Number Facts Fluency Programme to all UK schools in January 2020 through our online Teacher Portal.
 The feedback has been hugely positive.
 Schools have told us they find it easy to understand and implement, and most importantly that they can see real improvements in children’s number sense and factual fluency within a couple of weeks of starting the programme.